laughingbiscuit/exploring-ds/README.md

 ```

-Clients    Point of sale client           Driver client         Kitchen client (Try it out in Astra)
+Clients    Point of sale client           Driver client (SMS)         Kitchen client (Try it out in Astra)
                   |                             |                    |
                   ----------------------------------------------------
                            |                            |